 This gets even more interesting when broken down into demographics.

 In 2011 and 2014 NZ First defied stereotypes and attracted a mostly young voter (younger in fact than the average Labour voter), and despite sometimes being labelled as a "redneck" party enjoyed more support from Maori voters than almost any other political party.
 Meanwhile the elderly in those elections voted for either National or the Conservatives.

 In 2017, according to early reports of demographic information, it appears that NZ First's supporters are much more in line with the stereotype - support from the over 65s was considerably higher in 2017 than 2014, while the young Maori vote went back to Labour.
 Another interesting shift has been income of voters - while in 2011 and 2014 NZ First actually had the poorest voters in the country (and could lay claim to being a proper "blue collar" party), in 2017 NZ First seems to have attracted a more affluent and middle class support base.

 In short, between 2014 and 2017 NZ First voters have gone from being blue collar to blue rinse.
 Alternatively, you could say they exchanged the brown vote for the grey vote.

-While there's no denying the left-leaning nature of NZ First's support in 2011 and 2014, the fact that the bulk of NZ First's supporters in 2017 now seem to be of an older, whiter, more conservative variety could be a factor that the party needs to consider when deciding whether to throw its lot in with National or with Labour and the Greens.
+While there's no denying the left-leaning nature of NZ First's support in 2011 and 2014, the fact that the bulk NZ First's supporters in 2017 now seem to be of an older, whiter, more conservative variety could and should be a factor that the party needs to consider when deciding whether to throw its lot in with National or with Labour and the Greens.